Skip to main content

 Fargo Flood Policy

-In order for UND Southeast Campus employees, learners, and faculty to be better prepared should we again face a serious flooding event in the Fargo area, administration would like you to review the following protocols, and have discussions within your departments should flooding events cause the closure of one or more of our local hospitals, or our medical education center facility.
+In order for UND Southeast Campus employees, learners, and faculty to be prepared should we ever face a serious flooding or natural disaster event in the Fargo area, departments should review protocols, and have discussions of what steps would be taken if one or more of our local hospitals, or our medical education center facility, would require temporary closure.

 Hospital Closure

-In the unfortunate event that one of our local hospitals or teaching sites needs to evacuate, departments should work to reschedule learners to an alternative site if possible.
+In the unfortunate event that one of our local hospitals or teaching sites needs to evacuate due to flooding or a natural disaster, departments should work to reschedule learners to an alternative site if possible.
 Hospital emergency protocol should be followed.

 Southeast Campus closure

-In the event that the Fargo VA Health System should have to evacuate, which would also force the evacuation of the Southeast Campus, departments will cancel all lectures, departmental exams, meetings, and work to reschedule when possible and as necessary.
+In any event that requires the evacuation of the Southeast Campus, departments will cancel all lectures, departmental exams, meetings, and work to reschedule when possible and as necessary.

-Departments should develop a written plan for the need to evacuate furniture, files, computers, etc., from the first floor of the Medical Education Center, should conditions necessitate.
-UND Facilities is prepared with little notice to bring a crew to Fargo to move the necessary equipment and files.
+Departments should develop a written plan for the need to evacuate furniture, files, computers, etc. UND Facilities is prepared with little notice to bring a crew to Fargo to move the necessary equipment and files.

 Southeast Campus Office